Ketchikan, Alaska: Totem poles

 Ketchikan has the world's largest collection of standing totem poles, found throughout the city and at four major locations: Saxman Totem Park, Totem Bight State Park, Potlatch Park, and the Totem Heritage Center.
 Most of the totems at Saxman Totem Park and Totem Bight State Park are recarvings of older poles, a practice that began during the Roosevelt Administration through the Civilian Conservation Corps.
 The Totem Heritage Center displays preserved 19th-century poles rescued from abandoned village sites near Ketchikan.
 The Chief Kyan pole in Whale Park in the city center is one of the featured background images in most US passports.

+According to art historian Lauren Kilroy-Ewbank, the Chief Johnson totem pole in Ketchikan is the most photographed totem pole in Alaska.